Arrangements

 Members who have not been heard after they have been called for re‑audition, may not sing in subsequent concerts without obtaining specific permission from the Music Director.

-The re-auditions are held in various venues, of ten the same as the current rehearsal venue.
+The re-auditions are held in various venues, often the same as the current rehearsal venue.
 A map and directions are provided at the time.

 What to expect